 What does a toner do for your skin, anyway?
-A quick guide to what it is, how to use it and which one is right for you.
+A quick guide to how to use it and finding the right one.

 When I first got into skincare, I was only in it for a quick skin fix.
 I didn’t care to know how products worked, what was in them, or why they were even needed.
 I just wanted blemish-free skin, please and thank you!